Wei-Lin Wu's Homepage

 Wir müssen wissen, wir werden wissen.
 (English translation: We must know, we will know.)
 This is a quote from the great mathematician David Hilbert.

 I'm from Tainan, Taiwan.
-Here's my resume for your reference.
-I'm very honored to be advised by Professor Phokion G. Kolaitis.
+Here are my resume and LinkedIn profile for your reference.
+I'm very fortunate to have Professor Phokion G. Kolaitis as my advisor.

 Research

-I'm generally interested in theoretical computer science including the study of algorithms and computational models, and I have particular attention to:
+I'm generally interested in theoretical computer science including algorithm design, theory of formal languages, computability theory, computational complexity, graph theory and database theory.
+I have particular attention to the following fields:

-I taught myself mathematical logic using the excellent textbook Mathematical Logic, 2nd edition by H.-D. Ebbinghaus, J. Flum and W. Thomas.
+Many years ago, I taught myself mathematical logic using the excellent textbook Mathematical Logic, 2nd edition by H.-D. Ebbinghaus, J. Flum and W. Thomas.
 The specific results that brought me to this area are the famous Gödel's Incompleteness Theorems, which assert that any axiomatization of first-order arithemtics (involving +, ×, 0, 1) that is consistent, decidable and allows every computable function ƒ over the set N of natural numbers to be represented by a first-order formula δƒ must be incomplete (first incompleteness), i.e., there is a statement true of N yet unprovable in that axiomatization, and that the consistency of such an axiomatization - when formalized as a first-order sentence - is an instance of such a statement if the axiomatization subsumes first-order Peano arithmetics (second incompleteness).
 The first incompleteness is closely related to the undecidable Halting Problem.
+In fact, (theoretical) computer science grew out of mathematical logic as a spin-off in a quest for a solution to the foundational crisis of mathematics.

 In recent years, I have developed interests in finite model theory, a field in the research of logic in computer science where the themes include